Off Plan Property Mortgage or Post-Handover Payment Plan: Which One is Better?

-Here, we will go through what you need to know about off-plan mortgages, types of payment plans and their pros and cons.
+Here, we will go through what you need to know about off plan property mortgage, what post payment plans is all about, and how to compare the options based on your financial circumstances.

-Can You Get a Mortgage for Off-Plan in Dubai?
+Can You Get an Off Plan Property Mortgage in Dubai?

 Banks in Dubai allows expats buyers to finance a property with a minimum down payment of 20% on property valued at AED 5 million and 30% on property valued over AED 5 million.
 Off-plan will be at 50%.

-For example, if the off-plan property value is AED 1 million, the minimum down payment is AED 500,000, and the rest can be mortgaged.
+For example, if the off-plan property value is AED 1 million, the minimum down payment required is AED 500,000, and the remaining amount can be mortgaged.

 This means, buyer must have enough cash to cover at least 50% of the property value.
 If the buyer prefers not to put down 50% for an off-plan, there are other payment plans offered by the developers.